 Figure 4-16: Categorising the open-ended responses

-Current level of integration and collaboration.
+Current Level of Integration and Collaboration

 Inefficiencies in the process: Only a small percentage of projects progress to work stage 03 and consultants are mostly not paid for any work before then.
 This encourages an attitude of doing as little as possible to get to a point where one earns fees and then one can retrospectively make the project work.
 The process before Stage 03 is often very informal and consultants feel that the cost of their time is disregarded by the clients.
-They also stated that an unnecessarily large amount of rework is common during this stage and that the duration of this stage is normally between 3-12 months depending on the size and complexity of the project.
+They also stated that an unnecessarily large amount of rework is common during this stage and that the duration of this stage is normally between 3-12 months, depending on the size and complexity of the project.
 Team members often work in isolation during this stage.
 Architects are accused of disregarding cost and functionality in their design proposals.
 The Quantity Surveyor group alleged that the rest of the team seldom understands the financial viability of a project.
 Engineers are accused of being reactive only and do the absolute minimum effort during this stage.
 The use of email is considered to be an inefficient way of managing information.

-Level of collaboration: All respondents acknowledged the need to come together, share knowledge and ideas in order to develop a successful and feasible product.
-The Developer/Client respondents stated that the level of collaboration between team members are one of their largest obstacles to overcome.
+Level of collaboration: All respondents acknowledged the need to come together and share knowledge and ideas in order to develop a successful and feasible product.
+The Developer/Client respondents stated that the level of collaboration between team members is one of their largest obstacles.
 The complete team is seldom formally appointed during this stage and many of them often get involved only after the concept and viability stage.

 Skill level required: The current level of collaboration is said to be dependent on the skill level and experience of the team leader.
 Some feel Stage 2 (Concept and viability) is dominated by the Architect and the Quantity Surveyor and the level of collaboration is purely dependant on their individual capabilities.